Cover for Richard Shaw Graham's Obituary

 Beyond his professional accomplishments, Dick was a devoted community leader, helping to establish The Children’s Academy on the Halifax in Ormond Beach and serving as secretary of the board of The Bert Fish Foundation, Inc.

 Dick will be remembered by family and friends for his warm personality, sharp wit, and infectious laughter.
-He is survived by his beloved widow, Virginia Bunnell Worsham Graham; his son Richard “Duke” Shaw Graham, Jr., and daughter-in-law Jennifer; and his cherished grandson Marshall Shaw Graham of Los Angeles, California.
-Also mourning his loss are Armstrong “Army” Worsham Graham of Denver, his sister Mary Shaw Carroll and her husband Archie of Watkinsville, Georgia, and numerous nieces and nephews: John (Tracy) Graham, Christian and Matthew of New Smyrna Beach, Florida; Shaw Graham Ware (Mario) of Orlando, Florida; Ann W. (William L.) Arthur of Atlantic Beach, Florida, and their children Emily Ann Arthur of Madison, Wisconsin; William L. Arthur III of Lake Toxaway, North Carolina; and Richard Arthur (Edie) and children Eliza and William of Atlantic Beach.
+He is survived by his beloved widow, Virginia Bunnell Worsham Graham, his son Richard “Duke” Shaw Graham, Jr., and daughter-in-law Jennifer, his son Armstrong “Army” Worsham Graham of Denver, CO, and his cherished grandson Marshall Shaw Graham of Los Angeles, CA. Also mourning his loss is his sister Mary Shaw Carroll and her husband Archie of Watkinsville, GA, and numerous nieces and nephews: John (Tracy) Graham and their children Christian and Matthew of New Smyrna Beach, FL, Suzanne Graham White (Michael) and their son Jacob of Pollock Pines, CA, Shaw Graham Ware (Mario) of Orlando, FL, Ann W. (William L.) Arthur of Atlantic Beach, FL, and their children Emily Ann Arthur of Madison, WI, William L. Arthur III of Lake Toxaway, NC, and Richard Arthur (Edie) and their children Eliza and William of Atlantic Beach, FL.

 Those who knew Richard Shaw Graham will gather to honor a man whose legacy of justice, fairness, and kindness will endure in the hearts of all who were privileged to know him.